appliedcomputerscienceseries/appliedcomputerscienceseries.github.io/README.md

-# Applied computer science speaker series
+# Applied computer science invited speaker series

 Homepage to collect the speakers and artifacts.